adamkewley/jobson/jobson-docs/src/main/jekyll/quickstart.md

 title: Quickstart
 ---

-Jobson's setup is inspired by [Ruby on Rails](rubyonrails.org), where the command-line is used to quickly generate and launch convention-over-configuration projects (in Jobson, [workspaces](workspaces.md)).
+Jobson's initial setup is inspired by
+[Ruby on Rails](//rubyonrails.org), where the command-line is used to generate and launch convention-over-configuration projects (in Jobson, [workspaces](workspaces.md)).